PgBiel/elembic/src/element.typ

       eid == filter.eid and filter.fields.pairs().all(((k, v)) => k in fields and fields.at(k) == v)
     } else if kind == "custom" {
       (filter.elements == none or eid in filter.elements) and (filter.call)(fields, eid: eid, __please-use-var-args: true)
+    } else if kind == "and" {
+      // Due to short-circuiting, a false would have failed earlier. true
+    } else if kind == "or" {
+      // Due to short-circuiting, a true would have succeeded earlier. false
     } else if "operands" in filter {
       let operand-count = filter.operands.len()
       let first-applied-operand = operands.len() - operand-count
       // Operation requires N operands => take N operands from the top of the
       // stack.
       let applied-operands = operands.slice(first-applied-operand)
-      let value = if kind == "and" {
-        // Due to short-circuiting, a false would have failed earlier. true
-      } else if kind == "or" {
-        // Due to short-circuiting, a true would have succeeded earlier. false
+      operands = operands.slice(0, first-applied-operand)

-      } else if kind == "not" {
+      if kind == "not" {
         assert(applied-operands.len() == 1, message: "elembic: element.verify-filter: expected one child filter for 'not'")
-        operands = operands.slice(0, first-applied-operand)
         (filter.elements == none or eid in filter.elements) and not applied-operands.first()
       } else if kind == "xor" {
         assert(applied-operands.len() == 2, message: "elembic: element.verify-filter: expected two children filters for 'xor'")
-        operands = operands.slice(0, first-applied-operand)
         // Here the order doesn't matter, since we always need to evaluate both
         // XOR operands (no short-circuit).
         applied-operands.first() != applied-operands.at(1)
       } else {
         assert(false, "elembic: element.verify-filter: unsupported filter kind '" + kind + "'\n\nhint: this might mean you're using packages depending on conflicting elembic versions.
 Please ensure your dependencies are up-to-date.")
       }

-      value
     } else {
       assert(false, "elembic: element.verify-filter: unsupported or invalid filter kind '" + kind + "'\n\nhint: this might mean you're using packages depending on conflicting elembic versions.
 Please ensure your dependencies are up-to-date.")
     }